 Did you forget to shave before your big date or job interview?
 Did your frenemy see you buying that knock-off watch?
 Or worse, did you pass Gas (gasp!) in front of your partner for the first time?
 If any of these apply, you could be looking for the nearest hole to hide in.

 But wait a minute.
 Ask yourself why you’re so embarrassed.
 What exactly did you do that you’re supposed to feel wrong about?
 The answer is nothing.
-There are many things we’re told we should get red-in-the-face over, but it just isn’t true.
+We’re told to get red-in-the-face over many things, but it isn’t true.